easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### SIP

-SIP is a tool that makes it very easy to create Python bindings for C and C++ libraries.
+SIP is a tool that makes it very simple to create Python bindings for C and C++ libraries.

 *homepage*: <http://www.riverbankcomputing.com/software/sip/>